GeoffreyAwinyoSecOps/SIEMLab/README.md

 5. If satisfied with information entered in the fields, select ‘Review + Create’ and finally ‘+ Create’ to complete the process.<br><br>

 <div align="center">

 <img src="https://i.imgur.com/IBdDUEm.png" height="80%" width="80%"/>

 </div>
+<br><br>

+STEP 3: Create a Virtual Network
+1. Once Step 2 is complete, from the search bar, search for ‘virtual networks’ and hit Enter.
+2. Select ‘+ Create’ in the proceeding page.
+3. In the ‘Basics’ tab, select ‘Subscription’, ‘Resource Group’, and ‘Region’.
+II am using the subscription and resource group created in the preceding steps.
+The name of my virtual network is       SIEMLabVM-vnet.
+4. Default settings are fine for the rest of the tabs.
+Select ‘Review + Create’ and finally ‘+ Create’ to complete the process.

 <p align="center">